The skyline gondola flying site is once again open!... but only by MOU (a special permit)

 The solo takeoffs are a short hike up the hill.

-Again, do not fly here without a proper introduction.
+Again, do not fly here without first doing the training and paperwork.

 This is an exceptionally sensitive site.